mila-iqia/blocks/docs/setup.rst

 ------------
 Blocks' only requirements are Theano and six.
-We develop using the bleeding-edge version of Theano, so be sure to follow the `relevant installation instructions`_ to make sure that your Theano versino is up to date.
+We develop using the bleeding-edge version of Theano, so be sure to follow the `relevant installation instructions`_ to make sure that your Theano version is up to date.

 .. _relevant installation instructions: http://deeplearning.net/software/theano/install.html#bleeding-edge-install-instructions